mikf/gallery-dl/docs/configuration.rst

     * ``["fr", "it"]``
 Description
     Only include assets that are in the specified languages. ``all`` can be used to specify all languages.
-Valid values are `ISO 639-1 <https://en.wikipedia.org/wiki/ISO_639-1>`__ language codes.
+Valid values are |ISO 639-1| codes.

 extractor.steamgriddb.nsfw